-Pursuant to its charter, the Compensation Committee may delegate its authority to one or more subcommittees, members of the Board or officers of the Company, to the extent permitted by law, as it deems appropriate.
+Pursuant to its charter, the Compensation Committee may delegate its authority to one or more subcommittees, members of the Board or officers of the Company, to the extent permitted by law, when it deems appropriate and in the best interests of the Company.
 The Compensation Committee has delegated to Messrs.
 K.R.
 Murdoch and Thomson the authority to make awards of stock-based compensation within certain prescribed limits to non-executive officers of the Company.
 Any awards made by Messrs.
 K.R.
-Murdoch or Thomson pursuant to this authority are reported to the Compensation Committee on an annual basis.
-Further discussion of the processes and procedures for the consideration and determination of the compensation paid to the NEOs during fiscal 2016, including discussion of the role of compensation consultants, is found in the section titled "Compensation Discussion and Analysis" below.
+Murdoch orThomson pursuant to this authority are reported to the Compensation Committee on an annual basis.
+Further discussion of the processes and procedures for the consideration and determination of the compensation paid to the NEOs during fiscal 2017, including discussion of the role of compensation consultants, is found in the section titled "Compensation Discussion and Analysis" below.